leemac/leemac.github.io/_drafts/ubiquiti_setup.md

-My last home was around 1,200 square feet, not too large, but not exactly as small as my prior apartments.
-It was a quarter acre, which also was just the right size (who wants to mow more lawn?!).
+My last home was around 1,200 square feet, not too large, but not exactly as small as my prior apartments in Boston.
 The wifi setup was simple, a single Verizon Fios router.
 It worked well, we had fios+gigabit which was awesome, but the house had dead spots and my Google Fi bill was often higher than usual as it would drop the wifi connection.
 I needed something better, MUCH better.

-Fast forward to the new house I purchase 2 weeks ago.
+Fast forward to my new house.
 A beautiful home, much larger at 2,400 square feet with a big 1 acre yard.
+The dead spots were going to be worse and I decided to look into alternatives.
+I looked around and eventually landed on Ubiquiti.
+I wanted something that was simple to operate, yet almost enterprise-class.
+I wanted it to work and not require hacks and constant maintenance.
+I wanted VPN, VLANs and a very simple UI accessible via the cloud.

+# Initial setup

+...what did I buy
+...where did I put it
 ...network diagram

-# Initial setup

 # Configuring VLANs

+...iot vs main vs family/guest

 # Configuring VPN

+...dyn/dns

 # What I like

+ease of use
+powerful
+scalable for parties

 # What I didn't like

+cost
+would not recommend if you're not technical

 # Resources